-Sunoco, Inc., along with other refiners, manufacturers and sellers of gasoline, is a defendant in lawsuits alleging MTBE contamination of groundwater.
+Sunoco, Inc. and/or Sunoco, Inc. (R&M), along with other refiners, manufacturers and sellers of gasoline, are defendants in lawsuits alleging MTBE contamination of groundwater.
 The plaintiffs typically include water purveyors and municipalities responsible for supplying drinking water and governmental authorities.
-The plaintiffs assert primarily product liability claims and additional claims including nuisance, trespass, negligence, violation of environmental laws and deceptive business practices.
+The plaintiffs primarily assert product liability claims and additional claims including nuisance, trespass, negligence, violation of environmental laws and deceptive business practices.
 The plaintiffs in all of the cases seek to recover compensatory damages, and in some cases also seek natural resource damages, injunctive relief, punitive damages and attorneys' fees.

-As of December 31, 2015, Sunoco, Inc. is a defendant in six cases, including cases initiated by the States of New Jersey, Vermont, the Commonwealth of Pennsylvania, and two others by the Commonwealth of Puerto Rico with the more recent Puerto Rico action being a companion case alleging damages for additional sites beyond those at issue in the initial Puerto Rico action and one case by the City of Breaux Bridge in the USDC in the Western District of Louisiana.
+As of December 31, 2016, Sunoco, Inc. is a defendant in six cases, including cases initiated by the States of New Jersey, Vermont, Pennsylvania, Rhode Island, and two others by the Commonwealth of Puerto Rico with the more recent Puerto Rico action being a companion case alleging damages for additional sites beyond those at issue in the initial Puerto Rico action.

 Four of these cases are venued in a multidistrict litigation proceeding in a New York federal court.
 The New Jersey, Puerto Rico, Vermont, and Pennsylvania cases assert natural resource damage claims.

 Fact discovery has concluded with respect to an initial set of 19 sites each that will be the subject of the first trial phase in the New Jersey case and the initial Puerto Rico case.
-In November 2015, Sunoco along with other co-defendants agreed to a global settlement in principle of the City of Breaux Bridge MTBE case.
-Insufficient information has been developed about the plaintiffs' legal theories or the facts with respect to statewide natural resource damage claims to provide an analysis of the ultimate potential liability of Sunoco, Inc. in these matters.
-It is reasonably possible that a loss may be realized; however, we are unable to estimate the possible loss or range of loss in excess of amounts accrued.
+The initial set of 19 New Jersey trial sites are now pending before the United States District Judge for the District of New Jersey, the Hon.
+Freda L. Wolfson for the pre-trial and trial phases.
+Judge Wolfson then referred the case to United States Magistrate Judge for the District of New Jersey, the Hon.
+Lois H. Goodman.
+Judge Goodman conducted a status conference with all of the parties and inquired whether the parties will engage in a global mediation and instructed the parties to exchange possible mediator names.
+All parties agreed to participate in global settlement discussions in a global mediation forum before Hon.
+Garrett Brown (Ret.), a Judicial Arbitration Mediation Service mediator.
+The remaining portion of the New Jersey case remains in the multidistrict litigation.
+The first mediation session with Judge Brown is scheduled for November 2 through November 3, 2016.
+In early 2017, Sunoco, Inc. and two other co-defendants reached a settlement in principle with the State of New Jersey, subject to the parties agreeing on the terms and conditions of a Settlement and Release agreement.
+It is reasonably possible that a loss may be realized in the remaining cases; however, we are unable to estimate the possible loss or range of loss in excess of amounts accrued.
 Management believes that an adverse determination with respect to one or more of the MTBE cases could have a significant impact on results of operations during the period in which any said adverse determination occurs, but does not believe that any such adverse determination would have a material adverse effect on the Partnership's consolidated financial position.